FekraSolutions/Remote-Virtual-Assistance/blogs/ClinicERP.md

 Welcome back to ClinicERP!
-In this article, you can check out all the features of the application. **ClinicERP** is a [comprehensive clinic management system](https://fekrasolutions.github.io/Remote-Virtual-Assistance/arabicclinic.html) and easy to use.
+In this article, you can check out all the features of the application. **ClinicERP** is a [comprehensive clinic management system](https://clinic-erp-frontend.vercel.app/login) and easy to use.

 ## 1️⃣: Latest Updates of ClinicERP: Clinic Management Software
-#### Dated: December 1, 2025
+#### Dated: June 1, 2026

+- **It's a Web Application Now!:** Access and use the application via any internet browser.
+ClinicERP is now a web application based on web pages instead of Google Spreadsheets.
+A massive update!
 - **New Language Support:** The app supports (Arabic - English - French)
 - **QR Tax Invoices:** A valid QR code has been added to invoices, along with formatting and including the information required by tax authorities to generate acceptable invoices for your clients.
 - **New Dashboard:** ClinicERP is an (ERP) system for clinics, easy to use for all users.
 We regularly update the homepage to provide a better user experience.